-I love the new specs I bought in Mexico.
-My vision is perfect and these eyeglasses cost a hell of a lot less than if I had bought them in the U.S.
+I love the new specs I bought.
+I’m an American, and I bought new eyeglasses in Mexico.
+My vision is perfect and these eyeglasses cost a hell of a lot less than if I had bought them in the U.S.A.

 Warby Parker isn’t my style because my vision is poor and I like to be precise with progressive lenses.
 I always pay extra for thinner lenses because I’m heavily nearsighted and regular specs get heavy on my nose.
 I also get the anti-reflective coating.
-Buying glasses in Mexico was going to be a big change for me.
+Buying eyeglasses in Mexico was going to be a big change for me.
 Good thing I like to take calculated risks.

 The doctor was professional and kind.
 He gave me the same kind of exam with the same machines I have had practically all my life each year back home.
 The doc made a slight prescription change on the foresighted part, and suggested I start wearing a larger frame to accommodate the change and help me see better.
 He was right – my vision is better.

-Also, I used my health savings account with no problem – just had to pay a one percent fee on top of the sale for using the card outside the U.S. (We currently use Health Equity.)
+Also, I used my health savings account with no problem – just had to pay a one percent fee on top of the sale for using the card outside the U.S. (We use Health Equity.)

 I started with progressives a few years ago instead of bifocals because I used to work 10 – 12 hours a day at a computer.
-I did have to wait nearly two weeks for these new eyeglasses, which is comparable to the States where I also had to wait up to 10 business days.
+I did have to wait nearly two weeks for these new eyeglasses in Mexico, which is comparable to the U.S., where I also had to wait up to 10 business days.